radicula/radicula.github.io/_posts/weblog/2022-01-12-media-roundup.md

 I was very nervous to read this book -- I've never been a huge fan of Numair, and I'm always nervous of direct prequels.
 Having read it, I feel pretty ... meh about it.
 Not negative, sure, but also not positive.
 It feels a little like TP is trying to what she did with Alanna and Kel where she showed an afab person growing up and very frankly portraying puberty, but for an amab person.
-I think that's fine, but I'm at a point in my life where reading about 13 year olds going through puberty isn't really interesting to me (outside of nostalgic childhood material).
+I think that's well and good, but I'm at a point in my life where reading about 13 year olds going through puberty isn't really interesting to me (outside of nostalgic childhood material).
 I also didn't feel like the book had any real plot.
 It was just kind of Arram being told what to do; Alanna and Kel have similar novels, where they are basically just kids in school, but both Alanna and Kel do a lot of individual goal setting and have achievements that mark the end of each book.
 Arram doesn't really have that; he's just being dragged around by his instructors.
 In some ways it's nice to have a narrative where (by and large) adults are actually supportive and helpful, but it was also kind of boring to read.